Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity: Introduction

 \section{Introduction}

-Mean-field games (MFGs) are a relatively recent theoretical framework for studying strategic environments with a large number of weakly coupled decision-making agents \cite{huang2006large, huang2007large, lasry2007mean,carmona2016mean,lacker2016general}.
-In a MFG, the cost and state dynamics of any particular agent are influenced by the collective behaviour of others only through a distributional \textit{mean-field} term.
-Mean-field games can be viewed as limit models of $N$-player symmetric stochastic games, where players are exchangeable and symmetric entities.
-A number of papers have formally examined the connection between games with finitely many players and the corresponding limit model, including the works of \cite{fischer2017connection, saldi2018markov, sanjari2022optimality}.
-Given the ubiquity of large-scale decentralized systems in modern engineering, MFGs have been used to model a diverse range of applications, such resource management \cite{gueant2011mean, bauso2012robust}, social conventions \cite{gomes2014socio}, power control in telecommunications networks \cite{yang2016distributed}, and traffic control \cite{chevalier2015micro}, among many others.
+Mean-field games are a theoretical framework for studying strategic environments with a large number of weakly coupled agents \cite[]{huang2006large, huang2007large, lasry2007mean}.
+In a mean-field game, the cost and state dynamics of any particular agent are influenced by the collective behaviour of others only through a distributional \textit{mean-field} term.
+Due to the ubiquity of large-scale decentralized systems in modern engineering, mean-field games have been used to model a diverse range of applications, such as resource management \cite[]{bauso2012robust}, social conventions \cite[]{gomes2014socio}, traffic control \cite[]{chevalier2015micro}, and opinion dynamics \cite[]{stella2013opinion}, among many others.

-Multi-agent reinforcement learning (MARL) is the study of the emergent behaviour in systems of interacting learning agents, with stochastic games serving as the most popular framework for modelling such systems \cite{littman1994,zhang2021multi}.
+Multi-agent reinforcement learning (MARL) is the study of the emergent behaviour in systems of interacting learning agents, with stochastic games serving as the most popular framework for modelling such systems \cite[]{zhang2021multi}.
 In recent years, there has been a considerable amount of research in MARL that has aimed to produce algorithms with desirable system-wide performance and convergence properties.
-While these efforts have lead to a number of empirically successful algorithms, such as \cite{berner2019dota}, there are comparatively fewer works that offer formal convergence analyses of their algorithms, and the bulk of existing work is suitable only for systems with a relatively small number of agents.
+While these efforts have led to a number of empirically successful algorithms, there are fewer works that offer formal convergence analyses of their algorithms, and the bulk of existing work is suitable only for systems with a small number of agents.

+There are several competing paradigms for studying multi-agent learning.
+The rational learning paradigm, popularized by \cite[]{kalai1993rational}, studies Bayesian agents who maintain beliefs on the strategies (also called policies) used by other agents.
+Learners select policies to best-respond to their beliefs, while beliefs are updated as new information arrives during the course of play.
+In this framework, under conditions aligning beliefs with the actual policies used, several results on the convergence of play to equilibrium were proved.
+However, this framework has two major shortcomings.
+First, the paradigm does not lend itself to tractable algorithms, as players must maintain beliefs over the strategies used by every other agent, and these strategies can be arbitrarily complex and history-dependent.
+The second shortcoming of rational learning has to do with the restrictive conditions under which its results hold \cite[]{nachbar2005beliefs}.